yuriyfomin17/users-api/README.md

 # Users Update API

-This is a simple bookshop REST API that allows to create, update, delete users
+This is a simple REST API that allows to create, update, delete users